Looking for ways to improve your productivity? Read on to discover a productivity tip that can change your life.

 Go for a quiet walk and reflect.

-By frequently confronting yourself and making an effort to slowly make change, you’ll be a lot more productive and you’ll be productive in the areas that count.
+By frequently confronting yourself and making an effort to slowly make change, you’ll be a lot more productive.
+Beyond that, you’ll be productive in the areas that count.

 Will you try this productivity hack?

 As I left lunch with my mentor, belly full of fine Manhattan fare, I felt invigorated.
-Not just because this particular mentor is among the greatest people I know, but because I knew that what I was going to accomplish over the next few months from this productivity hack was going to be unlike anything I had been doing in the previous months.
+Not just because this particular mentor is among the greatest people I know, but because I knew what I was going to accomplish over the next few months.

-I was dedicated to changing my ways and becoming more focused and productive than most people would dream to be.
+I was dedicated to changing my ways.
+This meant becoming more focused and productive than most people would dream to be.

 I very much hope you’ll try it!